jcqln2/visioningcollage/README.md

-# bode
-Experimental collaging project
+# a visioning tool to put ideas and brainstorming and vision boarding into a tangle single picture similar to irl collaging